TOMATO (Lycopersicon esculentum) Tomato is a vegetable crop commonly grown by peasant farmers in West Africa.

 (ii) 50cm x 30cm with staking.

-how to Transplant tomato from nursery
+how to Transplant a tomato from a nursery

-Cultural Practices in planting tomato
+Cultural Practices in Planting Tomato

 (i) Weeding: This should be done at regular intervals.

-(ii) Watering: Soon after transplanting, seed-lings should be watered every morning and evening till the plants are able to stand on their own.
+(ii) Watering: Soon after transplanting, seedlings should be watered every morning and evening till the plants are able to stand on their own.

-(iii) Fertilizer Application: Apply N.P.K 15:15:15 fertilizer to each plant three weeks after transplanting at 250kg/hectare; or apply any organic manure like compost or farmyard manure at 30-40 metric tonnes per hectare.
+(iii) Fertilizer Application: Apply N.P.K 15:15:15 fertilizer to each plant three weeks after transplanting at 250kg/hectare, or apply any organic manure like compost or farmyard manure at 30-40 metric tonnes per hectare.

 (iv) Staking: Provide stakes to enable plants to stand erect and prevent lodging.
 Stems are tied or trained to the stakes.
 Staking allows for good fruiting and keeps fruits from disease attack.
 Arising from contact with soil.
 Staking should be done before flowering.